POSTED September 11, 2017

 Basic battery maintenance includes cleaning the terminals, ensuring the water levels are topped up to the correct level and charging if left unattended for 3-6 months at a time.

 Boat batteries can often be in awkward spots to change, so ensuring they’re kept charged is much easier than replacing or jump starting every outing.
+This will help avoid any unpleasant boating breakdowns as well!

 #3 Bellows Failure